 When you configure the Kerberos authentication adapter, the VMware Identity Manager connector attempts to initialize Kerberos automatically.
 If the VMware IDM Connector service is not being run with sufficient privileges to initialize Kerberos, an error message appears.
 In this case, follow the instructions in http://kb.vmware.com/kb/2149753 to run a script to initialize Kerberos.

 For more information about configuring Kerberos authentication, see the VMware Identity Manager Administration Guide.

-- The connector must be joined to the Active Directory domain.
+- The Windows machine on which the VMware Identity Manager connector is installed must be joined to the domain.

 - In the VMware Identity Manager administration console, click the Identity & Access Management tab.

 - Click Setup, then click the Connectors tab.

 All the connectors that you have deployed are listed.

 - Click the link in the Worker column of one of the connectors.

 - Click the KerberosIdpAdapter link, and configure and enable the adapter.